abelcheung/scorerender/readme.txt

 Since 0.2, [abcm2ps](http://moinejf.free.fr/) will be the only one supported.
 This is a design decision.
 If you **REALLY** want to use other similar programs, you are on your own, though modifying the code to support others is not very hard for those who can write program in PHP.
 Take a look at `notation/abc.php`.

-= I want to remove cache for 1 image and re-render, but how can I determine which is which? =
+= I want to remove some specific cached image and re-render, but how can I determine which is which? =

 Right now this is still impossible.
-Management of cache is planned in future, but can't say when.
+Management of cache is planned in future, but can't say when it would be finished.

 = How to debug my fragment when posting? =

 Simply answer: don't do that if possible.
 The best way is render it privately in your computer first, then post the content, rather than needlessly spending lots of time on trial and error.
 Long answer: There is no easy method for debugging a fragment yet.
-If there is no choice but perform trial and error, please search for this line in `wp-scorerender.php`:
+If there is no choice but perform trial and error, you can search for this line in `wp-scorerender.php`:

 `	define (SR_DEBUG, FALSE);`